AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 ---

-## USAGE
+## Usage

 ### Warnings

-- **Enviroment varable function**
+- **Environment variable function**
-  The `.env` file can overwirte the `config/config.ymal` file
+  The `.env` file can overwrite the `config/config.ymal` file

 - **Current Issues**
-  - The TMPDIR varable set in the .env file is not working.
+  - The TMPDIR variable set in the .env file is not working.
 For a temp fix the TMPDIR has been set in the main Snakemake workflow

   - temp folder is set to `/gpfs/fs7/aafc/scratch/$USER/tmpdir` for running on the GPSC.